VietnamFood & DrinksThe Best Places to Eat Authentic Pho in Ho Chi Minh

 Pho Chay Nhu (Vegan Pho)

-Pho Chay Nhu is a vegan Pho restaurant that is well-known to not only vegetarians, and Buddhists, but also to celebrities.
-Many kinds of mushrooms are cooked to tender, and well-seasoned with slices of tofu skin to create texture to the vegan dish.
-Besides Pho, you can also get to enjoy many Vietnamese vegan foods here like com tam, spring roll, fried spring roll, and fried wonton.
+Pho Chay Nhu is a vegan Pho restaurant that is well-known to vegetarians, Buddhists, and celebrities.
+Many mushrooms are cooked to tenderness and well-seasoned with slices of tofu skin to create texture in the vegan dish.
+Besides Pho, you can enjoy many Vietnamese vegan foods here, like com tam, spring roll, fried spring roll, and fried wonton.
 If you are a vegetarian, this place would be your paradise because you can try many types of dishes in their vegan style.

 Address: 54 Truong Quyen Street, District 3